milena-git/web/content/_index.markdown

 # Milena Suarez Castillo

 I am a Data Scientist at the Lab Santé (Drees - Statistics for the French Ministry of Health), affiliated to the CREST.
-I defended my PhD (Paris School of Economics) in october 2023 in environmental and health economics, under the supervision of Laurent Gobillon.
+I defended my PhD (Paris School of Economics) in october 2023 in environmental and health economics, under the supervision of Laurent Gobillon ([Manuscrit available here](https://www.theses.fr/s273684)).

 I am also Deputy Head of the Lab Santé - we recruit data scientists, statisticians and welcome interns: if you are interested in **health, data, datascience, statistics and/or econometrics** and fluent in French, please do not hesitate to contact me at milena.suarez-castillo at sante.gouv.fr